11ume/kable/README.md

 <br>

-What happening if node don't call the **down** method?, well, kable always tries to issue his termination status, therefore if the process ends abruptly, it will intercept the termination signal before of this happening, and will issue the termination status **down**, with the signal and the exit code.
+What happening if some node don't call the **down** method?, well, kable always tries to issue his termination status, therefore if the process ends abruptly, it will intercept the termination signal before of this happening, and will issue the termination status **down**, with the signal and the exit code.

 <br>